 If you’ve ever felt like your eyes could use a break after staring at a smartphone or laptop screen for too long, computer glasses could be the answer to your problems.
 They are often anti-glare, and they block some blue light from digital screens.
-They’re also usually ugly.
-Felix Gray doesn’t think they should be, and the startup’s new prescription lens collection means you can wear its fashionable computer glasses all day instead of just in front of a screen.
+They’re also usually ugly, but Felix Gray wants to change that perception.

 The glasses block around 50 percent of blue light emitted from screens.